You may wish to see an introductory page with a map of the walls first.

 Section of the walls near Bucoleon Palace with a very long inscription celebrating Theophilos, Byzantine Emperor in 829-842; (inset) the name of the emperor and "autokrator" the Greek word for emperor

 Historians do not agree on whether the maritime walls were built at the same time as the land ones.
-In general it is believed that some walls to protect the city from a naval threat were built after the Vandals conquered Carthage in 439 and came into the possession of the large merchant fleet which supplied Rome.
+In general it is believed that some walls to protect the city from a naval threat were built after the Vandals conquered today's Tunisia in 439 and came into the possession of the large merchant fleet which supplied Rome.
 However it was not until the sieges of Constantinople by the Avars (626) and by the Arabs (674-678) that the Byzantine emperors realized the importance of walls on the Golden Horn and on the Sea of Marmara.

 In particular Emperor Theophilos made extensive improvements to these walls after the Arab conquest of Crete had increased the chances of a naval attack.